see photos of new york hip-hop artists before they made it big

 How familiar were you with the music of the musicians you were shooting?
 Was familiarity with the sound an important component of being able to get a memorable portrait?

-It’s really important, to this day, when making a portrait of a person -- any information you can get is very helpful.
+It’s really important, to this day.
+Making a portrait of a person—any information you can get is very helpful.
 Usually, back in the day, doing a portrait would go along with going to a concert or hanging out, so I always knew what the music was.
 When I was on tour, I saw the concerts and would hang around backstage.
 Sometimes I would have to wait for three days before I could get my picture, because obviously a photographer from some music magazine is low on the rung of what’s going on.

 It’s starkly different today, in terms of how a musician or group manages his/her image.
 It seems like there was authentic access when you were shooting, whereas everything now is so carefully curated and polished.
 How did you experience this shift?